-The Earl of Leicester is passionate about ensuring Holkham’s incredible collection of art and antiquities is enjoyed by as many people as possible.
+The Earl of Leicester is passionate about ensuring Holkham’s collections of art and antiquities, manuscripts and books, are enjoyed by as many people as possible.
 Every year, roughly 45,000 visitors come to Holkham to see the collection in situ.
 In addition to this, many works are loaned to other institutions, both internationally and within the UK, ensuring that the Holkham collection can be appreciated by an even wider audience.

 This autumn four works, examples of the variety and breadth of the collections at Holkham, are exhibited in London and Rome.

 Ovid, Opera, MS 324

 On loan from 17th October 2018 to 20th January 2019, Ovidio.
 Amori et Metamorfosi, Scuderie del Quirinale, Rome.

 This illuminated manuscript, dating to the late 15th Century, includes sixteen full page miniatures illustrating the ancient metamorphosis myths narrated by the poet, a scene from the tale of Pyramus and Thisbe among them.
 The work is on loan to the Scuderie del Quirinale in Rome, for its exhibition 'Ovidio.
 Amori e Metamorfosi'.
 This exhibition celebrates the 2000th anniversary of Ovid's death, by aiming to present an insight into the culture and society of Rome as Ovid would have known it.
 Later representations of Ovid's work – including the written word, art, and sculpture – will be used to cast light on the world of Imperial Rome.